sanghvirajit/Prediction-of-Call-Volume-for-Seattle-Fire-Department-using-Machine-Learning/README.md

 **Step 3** - Exploratory Data Analysis - EDA: Finding insights from the Data

-**Part 4** - Model Building: **Decision Tree, Gradient Boosting and Facebook's Prophet** - hyperparameter tuning, to find the best parameters.
+**Step 4** - Model Building: **Decision Tree, Gradient Boosting and Facebook's Prophet** - hyperparameter tuning, to find the best parameters.

-**Part 5** - Selecting the best model.
+**Step 5** - Selecting the best model.

-**Part 6** - Deployment of the model locally using Docker container and Flask application.
+**Step 6** - Deployment of the model locally using Docker container and Flask application.

 ## Requirements